zhou-1/Personal/_posts/JavaThinking/HashMap-Set-Table.md

 Array + Linked list

-HashMap & HashTable
+## HashMap & HashTable
 same: both of them store key-value
+difference:
+Hashtable is "older" than HashMap, but few people using it now.
+Hashtable is from Dictionary class, Hashmap is from AbstractMap class.
+Default initial volume is different, Hashtable is 11, Hashmap is 16.
+Every time later it dilatates, Hashtable will become (2n + 1) of original, Hashmap will become (2n).
+Hashtable is thread-safe which makes low-efficient, HashMap is not.
+Hashtable allows the key be empty, HashMap allows the key and value be empty.
+Hashtable doesn't support Null key or Null value, HashMap can have one Null key and Null values.
-difference: default initial volume is different, Map is 16, Table is 11; Hashtable is thread-safe, HashMap is not; HashTable allows the key be empty, HashMap allows the key and value be empty; the way iterating is different, HashMap is from front to back, then iterate from the start from the beginning  of specific linked list of array; HashTable is from back to front, then iterate from the start from the beginning  of specific linked list of array.
+The way iterating is different, HashMap is from front to back, then iterate from the start from the beginning  of specific linked list of array; HashTable is from back to front, then iterate from the start from the beginning  of specific linked list of array.